-Every year, your LLC must submit an Annual Statement to the Michigan Department of Licensing and Regulatory Affairs (LARA) to keep your information current.
+In Michigan, an LLC’s annual report consists of two parts: a Franchise Tax and a Public Information Report.
+Each LLC must submit these filings to the Michigan Comptroller every year to keep their information current.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

 What is a Michigan Annual Statement?
 Why is it Important?

 Consider an Annual Statement the state’s yearly checkup on your LLC.
 It’s similar to a census in that its purpose is to collect the necessary contact and structural information about each Michigan business.